cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/tutorial/git-gh/index.md

 ```bash
 brew install gh
 ```
+For Windows useser, please follow the install instructions fro Winodws.

-## 3. Logging in with GitHub CLI
+## 3. Logging in with GitHub gh CLI

-It is good practice to be using SSH-keys with GitHub.
-Create one if you have not already with the following:
+It is best practice to be using SSH-keys with GitHub.
+Create one if you have not already with the following command:

 ```bash
 ssh-keygen
 ```

-The default parameters and location are ok.
+We recommend t use the the default location.

-To authenticate with GitHub CLI, run the following command.
+To authenticate with the GitHub `gh` comamand, run the following command.
 We have included the answers to the interactive prompts used for this guide.

 ```bash